hirotake111/blog/dns_client/README.md

 # DNS client

 A super simple DNS client.
-It only supports querying a single A record at a time.
+It only supports querying a single A record at this moment.

 ### Usage